uwe-app/website/site/docs/design-patterns/table-of-contents.md

 toc = true
 ```

-Which will make the compiler generate anchors for every heading and enable support for the [toc helper][].
+Which will make the compiler generate anchors for every heading and enable support for the [[docs/helpers/toc|toc helper]].

-Now for pages that need a table of contents you just call the [toc helper][] like this:
+Now for pages that need a table of contents you just call the [[docs/helpers/toc|toc helper]] like this:

 ```handlebars
 \{{toc}}